enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 Create the file:
 `App_Plugins/NewsletterStudioExtensions/Views/Controls/button.cshtml`

-Update the content to reflect what you need, this file will now be used for all rendering except for when a given theme has a override for this file.
+Update the content to reflect what you need, this file will now be used for all rendering except for when a given theme has an override for this file.

 ### Example 2: Theme-specific override for button-view
 Create the file:
 `App_Plugins/MySite/NewsletterStudio/Themes/MyTheme/Views/Controls/button.cshtml`

 This view will now be used for all email rendering when "My Theme" is used.

 **TODO:**
 * [ ] Fonts (custom fonts?)